shipperizer/crowdscores/README.md

 The first problem comes with test cases, which you can use and extend.
 For the following problems you are expected to write your own tests.

-You should be able to finish the problems below in less than two hours.
+You should be able to finish the problems below in around three hours.

 ## Problem 1: Counting Words